KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 Often remain native to this stratum,
 especially when fragmented patterns
-have not yet been reoriented, integrated,
+have not yet been realigned, integrated,
 or exhausted.

 However, L2 is unlikely to remain **stable** without its **embodied counterpart**.